Duchy of Thuringia: History

-The former kingdom of the Thuringii arose during the Migration Period after the decline of the Hunnic Empire in Central Europe in the mid 5th century, culminating in their defeat in the 454 Battle of Nedao.
+The former kingdom of the Thuringi arose during the Migration Period after the decline of the Hunnic Empire in Central Europe in the mid 5th century, culminating in their defeat in the 454 Battle of Nedao.
 With Bisinus a first Thuringian king is documented about 500, who ruled over extended estates that stretched beyond the Main River in the south.
-His son and successor Hermanafrid married Amalaberga, a niece of the Ostrogoth king Theoderic the Great, thereby hedging the threat of incursions by the Merovingian Franks in the west.
+His son and successor Hermanafrid married Amalaberga, a niece of the Ostrogothic king Theoderic the Great, thereby hedging the threat of incursions by the Merovingian Franks in the west.
 However, when King Theoderic died in 526, they took the occasion to invade the Thuringian lands and finally carried off the victory in a 531 battle on the Unstrut River.
 King Theuderic of Rheims had Hermanafrid trapped in Zülpich (Tolbiacum) where the last Thuringian king was killed.
 His niece Princess Radegund was kidnapped by King Chlothar I and died in exile in 586.

 The Thuringian realm was shattered: the territory north of the Harz mountain range was settled by Saxon tribes, while the Franks moved into the southern parts on the Main River.
 The estates east of the Saale River were beyond Frankish control and taken over by Polabian Slavs.